Training Interdisciplinary Pharmacology Scientists (TIPS)

 Optional, additional enrichment activities available include:

-• Scientific meetings specific to the area of the trainee’s research (Funding is available.).
+• Scientific meetings specific to the area of the trainee’s research ($300 in travel funds are available.).

 • Innovative Drug Discovery and Development (IDDD) monthly round tables and annual conferences.